Business AI Solutions

 Emad Mostaque

-Founder and Former CEO of Stablilty AI - Makers of Stable Diffusion
+Founder and Former CEO of Stablilty AI, Founder of Intelligent Internet

 Emad Mostaque, aged 40, is an Oxford graduate with a noteworthy career in the finance sector, having spent a decade working for hedge funds in the UK.
 Diagnosed with Asperger's, his unique perspective has contributed to his professional success.
 Mostaque is highly regarded for his insights into macroeconomics, geopolitics, and markets.
 In addition to his career in hedge funds, he is also known for his role as the CEO of Stability AI, the company behind Stable Diffusion.
-Emad left Stability AI to pursue the decentralized AI.
-He also left the Stability’s board of directors seat.
-This is a good video showing his thoughts (2.5 hours long). https://www.youtube.com/watch?v=Se91Pn3xxSs
+Emad left Stability AI as CEO and the seat of the board of directors at Stability to pursue decentralized AI.
+This is a good video showing his thoughts (2.5 hours long). https://www.youtube.com/watch?v=Se91Pn3xxSs Emad now works at Intelligent Internet Inc. They are working on making an open-source Intelligent Internet AI.

 Working Groups